carpentries/workshop-template/README.md

 please file an issue [here](https://github.com/swcarpentry/workshop-template) or [mail us](mailto:admin@software-carpentry.org).

-We are committed to offering a pleasant workshop set up experience for our organizers.
+We are committed to offering a pleasant setup experience for our organizers.
 Please take a moment and let us know what could be improved for future workshops.

-**Thanks and best wishes** for your upcoming workshop from all of us at Software Carpentry.